stemoutreach/PathfinderBot/ConnectAndTest/3-ConnectPi500toRobotPi.md

 ## Prerequisites:

 1. Robot is on and you have the robot's current IP (shown below as XXX.XXX.XXX.XXX)
-1. Desktop Pi is connected to monitor, keyboard and powered on
+1. Pi500 is connected to monitor, mouse and powered on

-## Steps:
+## Steps: from the Raspberry Pi 500

 1. **SSH Connection**

+    Open a terminal and enter the following command replacing the XXX.XXX.XXX.XXX with the robot's IP
     ~~~
     ssh pi@XXX.XXX.XXX.XXX
+    ~~~

+1. **Run start up script**

+   This script initualizes the robot and sets the arm to starting position
+   ~~~
+   sudo python /home/robot/code/StartUp.py
+   ~~~

+1. **Run servo test**

+   The following script will move each servo a little starting with the claw.
+Check to make sure all servos are plugged into the correct location.
+The wheels will also run in order:
+   - left front
+   - right front
+   - left back
+   - right back

+    ~~~
+    sudo python /home/robot/code/Servo_test.py
     ~~~

 1. **VNC Connection**